miekg/dns/README.markdown

 # Alternative (more granular) approach to a DNS library.

 Completely usable DNS library.
-Most widely used Resource Records are supported including DNSSEC types.
+Most widely used Resource Records are supported including the DNSSEC types.
 It follows a lean and mean philosophy.
-If there is stuff you should know as a DNS programmers there isn't a convenience function for it.
+If there is stuff you should know as a DNS programmer there isn't a convenience function for it.
+For instance I'm pondering if a zone-like structure should be implemented in the library.

 Features: